pavels-s/Posti_technical_assignment/README.md

 Hi.

 In this repository you can find my solution for a technical assignment from Posti company.
-It was written using Robotframework 5.0.1 and SeleniumLibrary.
+It was written using Robotframework 5.0.1 and SeleniumLibrary in PyCharm 2022.1.4 IDE.

 Technical assignment: